hm-lang/core/proposals/README.md

 invalid in hm-lang, but overloads are valid.
 Note however that we disallow redefining an overload, as that would be the equivalent of shadowing.

-TODO: merge this and the `default named generic types` section.

 # operators and precedence

 Operator priority.